NBCConnecticut.com and Israel Gonzalez

 Police said Israel Gonzalez was drunk -- more than three times the legal limit, when he caused a crash that killed two young children in Meriden.

-The man who caused a drunken crash in Meriden that killed two young children pleaded guilty today on several counts and will be sentenced in April.
+The man who caused a drunken crash in Meriden that killed two young children will spend 12 years in prison.

-He was charged with manslaughter, assault with a motor vehicle and operating a vehicle under the influence in connection with the November 3 crash that killed 5-year-old Tatiana Cruz and 8-year-old Lorenzo Cruz, a brother and sister from Meriden.
+He was charged with manslaughter, assault with a motor vehicle and operating a vehicle under the influence.

-The family of Michael Cruz and Gina Schroder was in a Subaru Legacy, stopped at a traffic light at Broad Street and Gale Avenue around 2 a.m. when Gonzalez crashed a GMC Denali into the back of it, police said.
+The victims -- the family of Michael Cruz and Gina Schroder -- were in a Subaru Legacy that was stopped at a traffic light at Broad Street and Gale Avenue around 2 a.m. when Gonzalez crashed a GMC Denali into the back of it, police said.

 Michael Cruz and Gina Schroder, as well as Schroder’s 12-year-old son Alejandro, were injured in the crash.